Austin Location

 Aggravated assault is a more serious offense, typically involving a deadly weapon or serious bodily injury.
 It is considered a second-degree felony, punishable by a prison term of 2 to 20 years and fines of up to $10,000.
 If the assault is committed against certain protected individuals, such as law enforcement officers or public servants, the offense can be upgraded to a first-degree felony.

 Domestic assault refers to an assault committed against a current or former spouse, someone with whom you have a child or someone with whom you have or had a dating relationship.
 Domestic assault charges can range from misdemeanor to felony, depending on the severity of the offense and previous criminal history.
+When the conduct involves assault by impeding breath, the charge becomes a third-degree felony regardless of criminal history.

 Defending against assault charges in Texas can be challenging without the help of a knowledgeable assault lawyer in Austin.
 It is important to understand the potential consequences you may face if convicted of assault.